 It does not accept students for a twelve-month period and/or

-does not have students currently enrolled.
+It does not have students currently enrolled.

 If the program is inactive, the program must:

 Notify NAACLS of the program’s inactive status within 30 days of the official announcement.
 NAACLS will use the date provided by the program as the official start date of Inactive Status.